robert216434/sorting-go/README.md

 ## Benchmark

-At init the benchmark generates a slice of size 10_000 with random integers between [0, 1_000_000_000] and passes a copy of the slice to each sorting algorithm benchmark.
+At init the benchmark generates a slice of size `10_000` with random integers in range `[0, 1_000_000_000]` and passes a copy of the slice to each sorting algorithm benchmark.

 ## Running benchmark